Vought Rising: Development

 The series was announced at the 2024 San Diego Comic Con.
 Executive producers of the series are Paul Grellong, Eric Kripke, Seth Rogen, Evan Goldberg, James Weaver, Neal H. Moritz, Ori Marmur, Pavun Shetty, Ken Levin, Jason Netter, Garth Ennis, Darick Robertson, Michaela Starr, Jensen Ackles and Aya Cash.
 Grellong will serve as the series' showrunner.
 Production companies involved in producing the series are Sony Pictures Television, Amazon MGM Studios, Kripke Enterprises, Point Grey Pictures, and Original Film.

-Eric Kripke mentioned that we could see characters from other series of the franchise in potential future seasons.
+The series is designed to have multiple seasons.
+Grellong has already pitched ideas for a potential second season.

 Writing

 Kripke mentions that the Supes in the series are military people who move to the private sector that gets "flashier" because "it's about showmanship", so "military discipline" becomes "consumerism" to "see them evolve that way".
 Jensen Ackles spoke with Variety about the differences between his character Ben / Soldier Boy in this series and in The Boys, that even though they are the same person "There's a lot of life that Soldier Boy has lived when we see him in 'The Boys'...and then when he's starting."
 He mentioned that he's being able to "deal with the struggles that made him who he became."